revandarth/first-git/first-commit.md

 ## Next Steps

 Now that you've made your first commit, you're ready to learn about branches.
-Move on to the next lab, [Using Branches in Git](LINK_TO_NEXT_LAB), to learn more.
+Move on to the next lab, [Using Branches in Git](branchs.md), to learn more.

 ## Interactive Set

 This lab is part of an interactive set.
 Here's what's coming up next:
 - [Your First Git Repository](README.md)
-- Your First Commit in Git
+- Your First Commit in Git ← You are here
 - [Using Branches in Git](branchs.md)
 - [Fixing Your Mistakes: Files and Branches in Git](fix-files-branchs.md)
 - [Creating Your First Branch Challenge](first-branch-challenge.md)